Online booking tool, See real-time availability & Pick your date and slot!

-Here at Sean The Sweep - I am committed to providing a honest, reliable and friendly chimney sweep service across Wirral.
+Here at Sean The Sweep - I am committed to providing a honest, reliable and friendly chimney sweep service!

-If you need any more information, advice or have any questions feel free to give me a call, text or WhatsApp.
+If you need any more information, advice or have any questions get in touch

 Why do I need to sweep my chimney?